traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ next 30 minutes

-^ using a lot of tech to responding people around me.
+^ using a lot of tech to respond people around me.

 ---